EMR vs ROK: Which Is the Better Buy in 2026?

 ROK.
 Rockwell typically trades at a premium multiple relative to the broader industrials group, reflecting its pure-play automation focus, strong installed-base moat, and growing software mix.
 The valuation embeds expectations for factory modernization and reshoring; multiple compression risk rises if the industrial capital-spending cycle weakens or order growth disappoints.
 Figures are approximate and move with results and price; verify current revenue, margins, and yield.

-Headline figures (approximate, early 2026): EMR shows revenue (ttm) ~$17-18 billion, operating margin ~20%+, expanding, revenue growth Mid-single-digit underlying, plus acquisitions; ROK shows revenue (ttm) ~$8 billion (verify), operating margin ~ high teens to ~20% segment margins (verify), profitability Consistently profitable.
-A cheaper-looking multiple is not automatically the better buy: a richer valuation can be justified by faster growth, and a lower one can reflect real risk.
-Weigh the multiple against how fast each business is actually compounding.
+Headline figures (approximate, early 2026): EMR shows revenue (ttm) ~$17-18 billion, operating margin ~20%+, expanding, revenue growth Mid-single-digit underlying, plus acquisitions, software and recurring mix Growing share of revenue; ROK shows revenue (ttm) ~$8 billion (verify), operating margin ~ high teens to ~20% segment margins (verify), profitability Consistently profitable, p/e (ttm) ~25x to ~30x, varies (verify).

 The bottom line: EMR vs ROK